 Elko, Winnemucca, Carlin: These cities aren’t just some of the best places to live in Nevada.
 They are also home to some of the richest people in the Silver State.

-Spring Creek in particular houses the richest residents in the state thanks, in part, to a median household income of $94,513 and a ridiculously low poverty rate of 4.1%.
+Elko in particular houses the richest residents in the state thanks, in part, to a median household income of $76,826 and a ridiculously low poverty rate of 11.7%.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Nevada share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Nevada?
-That would be Silver Springs.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Nevada.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.